marcusbandit/grade-browser/README.md

 # GradeBrowser

-A simple web application to browse AutoLab grading reports with real-time updates.
+A simple web application for browsing AutoLab grading reports with real-time updates.

-## Features

-- 📊 **Web-based Report Viewer**: Clean interface for viewing AutoLab HTML reports
-- 🔄 **Real-time Updates**: Automatically detects new reports via WebSocket
-- 🗂️ **Organized Navigation**: Browse reports by timestamp and check number
-- ⌨️ **Keyboard Shortcuts**: Navigate with arrow keys and refresh with Ctrl+R
-- 📱 **Responsive Design**: Works on desktop and mobile devices
-- 🚀 **Live File Watching**: Monitors AutoLab directory for new reports
+Created because I was tired of copying and pasting HTML file locations from the terminal into my browser.

 ## Prerequisites